Gábor Fabricius: Early life and education

-Gábor Fabricius was born in Budapest.
+Gábor Fabricius was born in Budapest, Hungary.
 He graduated from the Eötvös József Gimnázium, Budapest, in 1994.
 Later he continued his studies and in 2003 was awarded his diploma in media design from Moholy-Nagy University of Art and Design in Budapest.

 Fabricius graduated in 2005 with an MA from Central Saint Martins, University of the Arts London.
-After graduating, he began his film career as an intern at Scott Free Films, Ridley Scott's production company.

 Career

+After graduating, Fabricius began his film career as an intern at Scott Free Films, Ridley Scott's production company.

 In 1997 Fabricius founded the creative agency Republic Group.
 He was the media designer for the new company and directed several commercials himself.
 As a media designer and creative director, Fabricius and his company have won awards such as the Golden Media Lion at the Cannes Lions International Festival of Creativity in 2000, as well as the Sabre Award and a Silver Clio Award in 2017.
 In the early 2000s, Fabricius founded the non-profit foundation Ittvan.org, which focused on social awareness campaigns.
 In 2008, the British Council awarded him the Multiculturalism Prize for his work as an intercultural mediator.
 In 2010 Fabricius founded the creative film company Otherside Stories.

 Since 2014 he has taught photography at his former alma mater the Moholy-Nagy University of Art and Design in Budapest.
 By 2018, Fabricius had founded BrandFestival, a communication forum in Hungary.
 He has published on political marketing in Magyar Hírlap and Figyelő.

 Films

 Fabricius started making short films in 2006.
 That year he made his first short film Live, in connection with the Sziget Fesztivál.
 In the same year, he wrote and directed his short film Grown Ups (Felnőttek), which was screened at the Naoussa International Film Festival in Greece.

-Fabricius’ short film Bianka was released in 2012, reflecting the tensions of the Roma issue in Hungary at the time.
+Fabricius' short film Bianka was released in 2012, reflecting the tensions of the Roma issue in Hungary at the time.

 A short film about evictions, called Skinner (Sintér), which is set against the backdrop of the local underworld and the housing mafia followed in 2014.
 Skinner had its world premiere at the Toronto International Film Festival.
 The film also presented in 2015 at the Vilnius International Film Festival in Lithuania, the Cork International Film Festival in Ireland, the Vukovar Film Festival in Croatia and the Raindance Film Festival in London.
 The film later won Magyar Média Alap's Huszárik Zoltán Award in 2015.

 Fabricius made his short film Dialogue (Dialógus) in 2016, which deals with the issue of migration.
 The film was screened in the Zurich International Film Festival in the "Neue Welt Sicht Ungarn" section.
 It was subsequently included in the CinEast Film Festival in Luxembourg and the Mumbai International Film Festival in India, as well as the FabioFest Film Festival in the Czech Republic.
 Dialogue made its US debut at the 2018 Sacramento Film Festival.